Indigenous Self-Identification Initiative

 We understand sharing Indigenous self-identification information is a sensitive and confidential process that needs to be guided by Indigenous patients and Indigenous health leaders to ensure it is being carried out in a culturally safe and supportive way.

-• A working group of First Nations, Métis, and Inuit members from community and urban settings met throughout the spring and early summer of 2023 to provide input and feedback on draft training and communications materials.
+Island Health established a working group of First Nations, Métis, and Inuit members from community and urban settings to provide input and feedback on training and communications materials.
+This working group provided valuable input into culturally appropriate internal and external messaging about the program.

 Feedback?
 Let us know.